NärCon

-The Summer 2017 event received 10 000 participants.

 History

 NärCon was founded in 2002 by Sam Anlér and was hosted at A-huset and Kulturpalatset in Örebro.
 The event has been hosted yearly since then.

 Nordic Cosplay Championship

 One of NärCon's major events include cosplay competitions.
 NärCon hosts the Nordic Cosplay Championship every year, the championship, which is co-ordinated by event organizers from Denmark, Finland, Iceland, Norway and Sweden pick winners from each respective cosplay scene.
 13 cosplayers then meet at NärCon in order to compete for prizes, one of them being a trip to Japan for two.
 In 2018, the championship had its first observer nations; Lithuania and Latvia.